floodnetProject16/floodnetRfa/README.md

 [HYDAT database](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html)
 trough the [centre for hydrology](https://github.com/CentreForHydrology/HYDAT).

-Further descriptions of the package capabilities are presented [here](http://htmlpreview.github.io/?https://github.com/floodnetProject16/floodnetProject16/blob/master/inst/doc/floodNetProject16.html), which can also be consulted locally once the package installed.
+Further descriptions of the package capabilities are presented [here](http://htmlpreview.github.io/?https://github.com/floodnetProject16/floodnetRfa/blob/master/inst/doc/floodNetProject16.html), which can also be consulted locally once the package installed.

 **_Please note that the package is in active development and may frequently change._**

 ## Installation

-Before installing `floodnetRfa`, it is necessary that the packages `CSHShydRology` and `HYDAT` are present on the machine.
+Before installing `floodnetRfa`, the packages `CSHShydRology` and `HYDAT` must be present on the machine.
-The installation can be done using the R terminal.
+The installation can be done manually or using the R terminal.

     library(devtools)
     install_github('floodnetProject16/CSHShydRology')
     install_github('CentreForHydrology/HYDAT')

-Afterwards, the R-package itself can be installed.
+Afterward, the R-package itself can be installed.

     install_github('floodnetProject16/floodnetRfa')